-Although gamification is a concept which has been around for a number of few years now, it’s still an idea that is relatively unfamiliar to many people in the events industry and has huge potential.
-However, event gamification is a growing trend which is transforming certain aspects of the event experience, and if you’re not on board with it already, it’s high time you brushed up on this uniquely engaging approach.
+Although gamification is a concept that has been around for a number of a few years now, it’s still an idea that is relatively unfamiliar to many people in the events industry and has huge potential.
+However, event gamification is a growing trend that is transforming certain aspects of the event experience, and if you’re not on board with it already, it’s high time you brushed up on this uniquely engaging approach.

 One of the great things about event gamification is that – although you may have been told otherwise – it’s incredibly easy to apply to the event experience.
 What’s more, when it is applied correctly, it’s highly effective at helping you achieve your goals, and ensure your attendees are kept smiling and engaged from start to finish.